SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSAppointmentAgent/CreateDefaultRecurrenceByDate.md

----
+﻿---
-title: crmscript_ref_NSAppointmentAgent_CreateDefaultRecurrenceByDate_DateTime_p_0
+title: crmscript_ref_NSAppointmentAgent_CreateDefaultRecurrenceByDate
-description: NSAppointmentAgent.CreateDefaultRecurrenceByDate(DateTime p_0)
+description: RecurrenceInfo CreateDefaultRecurrenceByDate(DateTime startDate)
 intellisense: NSAppointmentAgent.CreateDefaultRecurrenceByDate
-sortOrder: 893
-keywords: CreateDefaultRecurrenceByDate(DateTime)
+keywords: NSAppointmentAgent,CreateDefaultRecurrenceByDate
 so.topic: reference
 ---

 Creates a RecurrenceInfo object populated with the default values for the specific type.
 Using startDate as start date for the recurreing pattern.

+**Parameters:**
-* **startDate:** Date of which the recurring pattern should start.
+ - **startDate** Date of which the recurring pattern should start.